MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/getting-started-android/index.md

 Use the following snippet to add pins:

 >```java
-> Geolocation location = ...  // your pin lat-long coordinates
+> Geopoint location = ...  // your pin lat-long coordinates
 > String title = ...       // title to be shown next to the pin
-> Bitmap pinBitmap = ...   // your pin graphic
+> Bitmap pinBitmap = ...   // your pin graphic (optional)
 >
 > MapIcon pushpin = new MapIcon();
 > pushpin.setLocation(location);